Damorgal/BS-Thesis-Statistical-Analysis-Agavin-prebiotics/README.md

 # BS degree Thesis: Statistical Analysis and Modeling of a Randomized Clinical Trial to Evaluate Impact in Health of an Agave Prebiotic

-Here you will find my thesis work (spanish version) and the code used to analyze and propose a model.
-The code is divided in 3 essencial parts (P1, P2, and P3).
-Last part (P4) is only for experiment purposes.
+Here you will find my thesis work (Spanish version) and the code used to analyze and propose a model.
+The code is divided into three essential parts (P1, P2 and P3).
+The last part (P4) is for experimental purposes only.

-**To run** the code, you will need to install an interpreter of R.
+***To run*** the code, you will need to install an R interpreter.

 There is an online version: https://rstudio.cloud/